 What are the causes of chronic pain?

-The causes of chronic pain after surgery are many and it can be difficult to pinpoint one particular cause.
+Reasons for chronic pain after surgery are many and it can be difficult to pinpoint one particular cause.
 Research suggests that chronic groin can be due to one of the following causes:

 – Recurrence of the hernia can give rise to pain.